denevell/Thelonious/README.md

 ## Tasks

+* Provide method for refreshing an individual project
-* Log build / run errors to the web output
+* Log the first x seconds of the command output before continuing

 ## Done

 * ~~Provide logging for the caller of 'refresh'.~~
+* ~~Log build / run errors to the web output~~